turingschool/backend-curriculum-site/module3/projects/battleshift.md

 * Lock down an API using unique keys
 * Build on top of brownfield code
 * Empathy for developers facing deadlines
-* Empathy for teammates that might work your code in the future
+* Empathy for teammates that might work your code in the future (or future you!)
 * Prioritize what code is relevant to your immediate task (and ignore the rest)
 * Send email from a Rails application